Pinterest pays $22.5 million to settle gender discrimination lawsuit | DW | 15.12.2020

 Social media firm Pinterest will hand $22.5 million (€18 million) to a senior female executive who was fired after she pushed for equal pay.

-Former chief operating officer Francoise Brougher brought the gender discrimination case in August after being sacked in April.
+Francoise Brougher, the former chief operating officer, brought the gender discrimination case in August after being fired in April.

 Details of the settlement appeared in regulatory filings by the tech firm late on Monday.